A little different than the usual list of things to do in Yogyakarta, Indonesia that you might read on other websites.

 Museum Sisa Hartaku near Mount Merapi

 It started raining heavily as we stopped outside Museum Sisa Hartaku.
-It was as if the weather Gods wanted to match the mood of the inside gloom which we were about to encounter.
+It was as if the weather Gods wanted to match the mood of the inside gloom that we were about to encounter.

 On the other side of the house, there was a little room, which was once perhaps the kitchen.
-There was a table that displayed the family’s everyday things such as toothbrush, broken soda bottles, plates, spoons, etc.
+There was a table that displayed the family’s everyday things such as toothbrushes, broken soda bottles, plates, spoons, etc.

 What happened to the family that once lived here?

 Within a few minutes, I got my answer.
 Thankfully, the family that owned this house once had left the village before the eruptions began.
 Mr. Kimin and Mrs. Wati, the owners had later decided to turn their house into a museum.

 As soon as the rain stopped, it was time to get back on the jeeps and explore the area around.
 We crossed what looked like a river but our driver informed us that it was created due to hot lava.